cmb69/fotorama_xh/README.md

 Many thanks to Artem Polikarpov, the developer of this library, for his great work, and for publishing it under MIT license.

+The plugin is powered by [SimpleLightbox](https://simplelightbox.js.org/).
+Many thanks to Andre Rinas, the developer of this library, for his great work, and for publishing it under MIT license.

 The plugin icon is designed by [Everaldo Coelho](https://www.everaldo.com/).
 Many thanks for publishing this icon under LGPL.
 The plugin also uses icons from the